Quick Navigation

 You may hear your guinea pig making the whining sound with variations, all of them having a different meaning according to the situation.

-We often associate it with other negative sounds as it feels like a high-pitched moan.
-The whining of a guinea pig occurs when it doesn’t like what’s happening.
+We often associate it with other negative sounds, as it feels like a high-pitched moan.

-In some cases, the guinea pig will make this sound when you try to hold it.
-It means that your pet doesn’t want to be petted or come into your hands.
+It means your pet doesn’t want to be petted or come into your hands.

-11. Craving Something
+11. They Are Craving Something

 Wheeking

 According to pet owners, wheeking is the most common sound produced by guinea pigs.
-Whenever they hear the food bag opening, they will make this sound out of excitement.

-The amount of sound the guinea pig makes is different for the specific animals.
 Some pet owners say that their guinea pigs constantly make the wheeking sound, while some claim their pets make this sound once or twice a day when it’s time for food.

 Final Thoughts